Sebastiao-Assuncao/backend-engineering-challenge/README.md

 ## Complexity Analysis

-1. Parsing Inpu:
+1. Parsing Input:
     - Reading each line from the input file and parsing it: O(M), where M is the number of translations
     - Validating each line: O(K), where K is the number of keys in each translation
     - Overall: O(M * K)

 2. Calculate Moving Averages:
     - Iterating through every minute in the range: O(T), where T is the difference between the last minute rounded up and the first minute rounded down.
-    - Popping the first translation: O(M).
-We do it M times, so we get O(M²)
+    - Popping translations operation: O(1).
+In total, we pop all M translations, so we get O(M), not O(T * M)
-    - Popping elements from the window_queue can be O(M) in case all translations fall in the same minute, but in this case, all the other minutes will have 0 translations to pop.
-Either way, let's consider O(M)
+    - Popping elements from the window_queue is similar to popping translations, we get O(M)
-    - Overall: O(T + M² + M)
+    - Overall: O(T + M + M) = O(T + M)

 3. Outputting Moving Averages:
     - Writing each line to a file: O(T)
     - Overall: O(T)

-Overall Time Complexity: O(M * K) + O(T + M² + M) + O(T) = O(M * K + M² + M + 2T)
+Overall Time Complexity: O(M * K) + O(T + M) + O(T) = O(M * K + M + T)

-In this case, the most significant term is O(M²).
-As the number of translations increase, this quadratic term wil dominate the time complexity.
+The number of keys stays constant and, even if it changes, it shouldn't change by a significant amount as this is something related to real life domain, so we can assume:

-## Considerations (To Improve)
+Overall Time Complexity: O(M + M + T) = O(M + T)

-The calculate_moving_averages algorithm might be improved further by removing the usage of the translations.pop(0) operation and instead using a deque to popleft with O(1) time complexity.
+Conclusion: The time complexity of this program increases linearly with the increase of the number of translations and range of time between the last and first translations